We compare what's there to find the best deals for you.

 Developed in the 1970s, Costa Teguise divides opinion.
 Like Marmite, you love it or you hate it.
 More purpose built than pretty, it’s a ribbon of low-rise resorts backing five umbrella-heavy beaches.

-However, the golden sand feels terrific between your toes and the calm waters are brilliant for kids - Costa Teguise is a great place to look for cheap family hotels in Lanzarote in 2017.
+However, the golden sand feels terrific between your toes and the calm waters are brilliant for kids - Costa Teguise is a great place to look for cheap family vacations in 2018.

-There’s a mixed bag of accommodation ranging from luxury Lanzarote hotels to self-catering apartments, so there’s bound to be something to suit your budget.
+There’s a mixed bag of accommodation ranging from luxury hotels to self-catering apartments, so there’s bound to be something to suit your budget.

 This beautiful stretch of beach on Lanzarote’s north-west coast is where the cool kids play.

 A bohemian surfer paradise in the Natural Park of the Chinijo Archipelago, expect excellent breaks and dreadlocks blowing in the breeze.
-The fishing village itself has remained true to its roots, with plenty of rickety seafood restaurants and family-run Lanzarote hotels.
+The fishing village itself has remained true to its roots, with plenty of rickety seafood restaurants and family-run hotels.
 Surfing aside, yoga camps, eco-yurts, skate parks and massage centres are cropping up all over Caleta de Famara, making it Lanzarote’s number one indie destination.